lindseygreenhill/Gov1347/polls.md

 ![hist](Gov1347-master/figures/polls_state_r_hist.png)

-> - The Adj R Squared value varies across each model but is generally strong
+> - The Adjusted R Squared value varies across each model but is generally strong
 > - While some models have a lower Adj R Squared than the national model, the majority of state models have a stronger Adj R Squared
-> - However, too high of an R-squared could imply that the model is overfit to historical data and will break down when used to predict.
+> - However, too high of an R-squared could imply that the model is overfit to historical data and will break down when used to predict
-> - To test the models' predictive power, we will perform leave one out cross validation for each model as we did with the national model
+> - To test the models' predictive power, I performed leave-one-out cross validation for each model as I did with the national model

 <details>
   <summary>Click here to see full regression results</summary>